From the story: ‘When it’s rigid, it breaks’: How federal rules and market dominance fueled Wisconsin’s baby formula shortage

 From the story: 15 years later, Wisconsin university’s massive Lake Michigan seawall frustrates downstream neighbors

 Amruddin, Lamha and Seema Nabizada were some of the 76,000 Afghans evacuated to the United States in August 2021.
-They are is pictured in Rockville, Md., on Feb, 22, 2022 after being resettled to Maryland, despite having family who were resettled 120 miles away in Virginia.
+They are pictured in Rockville, Md., on Feb, 22, 2022 after being resettled to Maryland, despite having family who were resettled 120 miles away in Virginia.
 (Eman Mohammed for Wisconsin Watch)

 From the story: ‘I don’t know what will happen’: After months at Ft.
 McCoy Afghan family resettled in separate states